 TIME: 20-30 minutes

-HOW TO PLAY: In an open space, place random objects or “mines” across the floor.
+HOW TO PLAY: In an open space, place random objects or "mines" across the floor.
 Divide people into groups of two and put the blindfold on one of them.
-The other person has to direct his partner to go from one side of the space to the other without stepping on any of the objects.
-The person directing can only give verbal directions and the one who’s blindfolded isn’t allowed to speak at all.
+The other person has to direct his partner to go from one side of the space to the other without stepping on any objects.
+The person executing can only give verbal directions, and the blindfolded one cannot speak at all.

 Hold the competition between 5-6 teams,and the one who reaches the finish line without stepping on any of the “mines” the earliest wins the game.

 RESULT: It is a great team-building activity to foster trust between your employees.
 Because one of the members is blind and cannot talk, he/she has to put his entire trust and confidence into his partner.
-In fact, it is also a great activity for people who are not open to collaboration.
+It is also an excellent activity for people who are not open to collaboration.
 It also increases concentration and urges your employees to pay attention.

 OBJECTIVE: The main objective of this activity is to understand how individual role plays an essential role in a team’s overall success.
 Other skills to be developed are problem-solving, strategizing, and sharpening memory.

 TOOLS: Building blocks, lego, popsicle sticks.

 TIME: 25 - 30 minutes

 HOW TO PLAY: Before the activity begins, build a sculpture using blocks and hide it from all the teams.
 Divide the teams into groups of 2-8 each and provide them with equal but enough building material.
-Ask one member from each team to come and “sneak a peek” at the sculpture for about 10 seconds.
-Then they go back to their teams and get 25 seconds to instruct their teams on how to rebuild the exact same sculpture.
+Ask one member from each team to come and "sneak a peek" at the sculpture for about 10 seconds.
+Then they go back to their teams and get 25 seconds to instruct their teams on how to rebuild the same statue.

-RESULT: By the end, the team will realize how every team member’s participation is essential to achieve success.
-When they work together as a team, new strategies are developed to solve the problem at hand and the confidence level on each other rises.
+RESULT: By the end, the team will realize how every team member's participation is essential to success.
+When they work together as a team, new strategies are developed to solve the problem at hand, and the confidence level of each other rises.